-So, Number 2 is now 2 years old and ever since she was around 18 months, lovely, helpful family members, colleagues, acquaintances and friends have repeatedly told me that the reason that she isn’t potty trained is because I am lazy.
+So, Miss A is now 2 years old and ever since she was around 18 months, lovely, helpful family members, colleagues, acquaintances and friends have repeatedly told me that the reason that she isn’t potty trained is because I am lazy.
 Apparently, if I had to endure the difficulties of using Napisan and terry towelling nappies then she would have been potty trained straight from the womb.
-In fact, I am categorically told that disposable nappies have made young mothers like myself lazy!
+In fact, I am categorically told that disposable nappies have made modern mothers like myself, lazy!
 I dread to think what some of these acquaintances think of my tumble dryer, washing machine and vacuum cleaner… Maybe I should ditch the car in favour of a horse and cart instead too?

 It’s the Christmas holidays.
 I’m off work for over two weeks.
 It’s the perfect time to potty train.
 It’ll be too cold to go out much so we will want to stay snuggled up at home, cosy and warm and watch DVDs.
 I’ll be able to keep A nappy free, so she will instantly gravitate towards the potty as she’ll be too enamoured with her Peppa Pig pants to soil them and thankfully I have laminate flooring so my home won’t be too damaged.